Canadian Museum for Human Rights celebrates the wins and pays deep respect to the losses

-As the museum is built on Treaty One Territory, great care has been taken to respect the ancestral grounds of the indigenous people who–for more than 6,000 years–have lived near and met at the place where the Red and Assiniboine Rivers meet.
+As the Canadian Museum for Human Rights is built on Treaty One Territory, great care has been taken to respect the ancestral grounds of the indigenous people who–for more than 6,000 years–have lived near and met at the place where the Red and Assiniboine Rivers meet.
 Now a National Historic Site, this heart of Winnipeg landmark is called The Forks and is a must for any visitor to Winnipeg.

 During our 90-minute introductory guided tour we were ensured that consultation with indigenous elders is ongoing, to ensure that every step of construction, development, and expansion of the CMHR was, is, and will be respectful.

 the human rights museum in winnipeg is a must see

 The building itself is an architectural masterpiece, and for those with a keen interest in architecture, you can take a 90-minute tour devoted to the intricacies of building the CMHR.
 That’s next on my list!
 Hats off to American architect Antoine Predock for this inspirational design of hope that combines the vision of a mountain with other aspects of Canada’s natural landscape.
 It is awe-inspiring, inside and out.

 What also impacted me about the CMHR is how inclusionary it is.
 There are beautifully lit alabaster ramps that enable visitors to make their way between the seven levels of the museum.
 There are also glass elevators that enable you to see the work stations of everyone working in administrative roles at the museum as you rise above them.
 Close-captioning is used to describe exhibits to the hearing impaired.
 And there are even three-dimensional replicas of artwork to enable the visually-impaired to see the art in some of the galleries.